LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-03-21-Roads-of-Thought.md

 {% endhighlight %}

 NLTK is doing its job well providing us the POS for each word in the sentence.
 In this case:
-- The maps to DT which is a determiner
+- "The" maps to "DT" which translates as a determiner
-- Different maps to JJ which is a adjective
+- "Different" maps to "JJ" which translates as a adjective
-- I maps to PRP which is a personal pronoun
+- "I" maps to "PRP" which translates as a personal pronoun
-- Finally the period
+- Finally, the period

-This is NLTK tools at work, with tools like word_tokenize() to split the sentence in an array of words/punctuation and pos_tag() to determine the POS for each word in the array.
+This is NLTK at work, with tools like word_tokenize() to split the sentence in an array of words/punctuation and pos_tag() to determine the POS for each word in the array.
 We also see the first use of classes Nonterminal and Production, as a production is mapped out as A->a or DT->”the”.

 Now that we have our POS for the sentence and the initial production rules, we can start parsing this array and create our production rules satisfying the condition A -> BC.
 However, we wouldn’t want to create duplicate productions while parsing this array.
-Hence, we will now mutate this array to match existing production rules:
+Hence, we will now mutate this array to match with existing production rules:

 <!--![NLP Contributors](/assets/post2/mutate_method.png){: width="800"}-->
 {% highlight py linenos %}
 def mutateListWithAlreadyDeclaredProductions(initalNonTerminals):
-    global overallProductionsFound
-    global overallStartingNonTerminals # Step 1
+    global overallProductionsFound # Step 1
     foundExistingProduction = False

     if overallProductionsFound.__len__() != 0:  # Step 2